What are mutual funds?

 Mutual funds and ETFs

-Mutual funds can also be used with ETFs to achieve additional diversification.
+Mutual funds can be also be used with exchange-traded funds (ETFs) to achieve additional diversification.
 For example, a mutual fund could fill a gap in a portfolio of ETFs.
 If you already own a number of large-cap domestic equity and international equity, as well as fixed-income ETFs, you can increase diversification by adding exposure to the mid- or small-cap asset classes via mutual funds.
 If the ETF family does not have a fund that meets your needs, consider adding a mid- or small-cap mutual fund instead.

 Mutual funds also can provide exposure to certain asset classes with a more limited number of fund choices, such as emerging markets or international small cap.

-There is no universal figure for the amount of active or passive investments to include in a portfolio.
-Your considerations may include desired level of involvement, sensitivity to fees, tax sensitivity and long-term expectations for the investments (e.g., outperform the market).
 If the idea of lower expenses and the potential for greater tax efficiency appeals to you, a passively managed fund (especially an ETF) may be appropriate.
 If you prefer not to make individual investment decisions and want the chance to outperform the index, an actively managed fund may be appropriate.

 There are nearly 10,000 mutual funds available today, covering a broad range of industries, asset classes and market indexes.
-At Edward Jones, we try to simplify your choices by recommending funds that follow our investing principles of quality, diversification and long-term perspective.
-That’s why we believe you should focus on these types of mutual funds:
+At Edward Jones, we try to simplify your choices by recommending funds that follow our investing principles of quality, diversification, and a long-term perspective.

-- balanced funds
+- Balanced funds

-- equity or stock funds
+- Equity or stock funds

-- bond funds
+- Bond funds

 Balanced funds

-A fund that combines stocks and bonds is called a "balanced fund."
-The stock/bond mix is defined in the fund's prospectus with a set minimum and maximum percentage for each.
-If you're looking for income and modest growth, a balanced fund may be the right choice for you.
+A fund that combines stocks and bonds is called a balanced fund.
+The stock/bond mix is defined in the fund’s prospectus with a set minimum and maximum percentage for each.

 An equity fund invests primarily in stocks.
 These funds are typically defined by the types of stocks they hold.